smuun/raspi/README.md

   and write characters).
 This is instead of VGA text mode, which doesn't exist on ARM (I think).
 - [ ] Working testing in Rust.
+  currently stuck on the following: there's a bug where it won't compile with panic=abort, but I can't figure out how to define the normal panic stuff

 # QEMU